 Digital marketing is an essential piece of any modern business, but a massive amount of information on the internet can make getting started overwhelming.
 And while a lot of tactics work for other industries, it won’t always work for private security companies.
-This article will show you exactly where to get started simply and effectively and build an early strategy for the best return on your investment.
+This article will show you exactly where to get started simply and effectively and build an early marketing strategy for the best return on your investment in your security business.

 P.S.
 Our security marketing 101 webinar goes over the basics of digital marketing in detail and covers best practices security company owners can use to acquire new clients in the modern security market.